 But to suggest that schools are humane places of learning is laughable.
 They are places where you often need someone else's approval to *speak*, to *leave your seat*, even to *use the toilet*.
 When I was in kindergarten we had to "take a nap" at the end of each class while the teacher graded our homework (read: lay down and pretend to sleep and not make any noise or you'll be yelled at).
 And I was one of the lucky ones.
 Many other children have it far worse:

 Several of my friends were driven nearly to suicide by school.

 The incredible thing about it all is that most adults seem oblivious to all this, even though they presumably lived through it at some point.
-It's as if we all ritualistically forget about the trauma once we escape it.
-But all of us.
+It's as if we all ritualistically forget about the abuse once we escape it.

-Abusers' favorite talking point is that children don't have enough experience to make their own decisions, but then conclude not that our role is to help them gain that experience safely, but that they have no rights unless they do everything we say.
+The favorite talking point of adult supremacists is that children don't have enough experience to make their own decisions, but then conclude not that our role is to help them gain that experience safely, but that they have no rights unless they do everything we say.
 Being dependent on others - especially when those others *chose* to bring you into the world knowing you would be helpless at first - doesn't give others the right to control you, any more than it's okay to force disabled adults who need help living into a room against their will and dictate their every action.
-Involuntary detention and control of another person is called slavery.

 Nor is that the only widespread human rights abuse that no one cares about because the victims are the ones least able to stick up for themselves.
 Another example is "bedtime".

 There is no dire health reason why children must sleep at any specific time, and the pretense that there is would be laughable if it weren't used as a justification for violence.
 It is common for parents to physically force children crying in protest to go to bed and threaten them with punishment if they get up.
 I was a victim of it as a child, and I have vivid memories of it, and I have seen it done to others many times, each time ashamed I didn't smack the parent and free the child.